TAI CHI CHUAN

-We were warmly welcomed in by Yang Zheng Guo in to his front room, he offered us tea and invited us to sit down.
+We were warmly welcomed in by Yang Zheng Guo into his front room.
+He offered us tea and invited us to sit down.

-“Yang Shao Hu died aged 68 in Wuxi and was buried in 1930.
-In 1937 Yang Chen Fu and Yang Shao Hu’s bodies were taken back to the family grave yard near Gwan Fu Town in Yong Nian Province.”
+“Yang Shao Hu died aged 67 in Wuxi and was buried in 1930.
+In 1937, Yang Chen Fu and Yang Shao Hu’s bodies were taken back to the family grave yard near Gwan Fu Town in Yong Nian Province.”

-After leaving Mr Yang Zheng Guo we took our guide Mr Yang Zong Jie the editor of the Yong Nian Tai Chi magazine out to a Dong Bei Northern Chinese sort of Mongolian style restaurant to thank him for all his help.
+After leaving Mr Yang Zheng Guo, we took our guide Mr Yang Zong Jie, the editor of the Yong Nian Tai Chi magazine, out to a Dong Bei Northern Chinese sort of Mongolian-style restaurant to thank him for all his help.